Red vs Blue Ocean Strategy With Examples

 Passive Audience Theories

-Passive audience theories, also known as media effects theories, propose that audiences are passive recipients of media messages and are highly susceptible to the influence of mass media.
-These theories suggest that media content has a direct and powerful effect on shaping audience attitudes, beliefs, and behaviors without much active engagement or resistance from the audience.
+Passive audience theories, also known as media effects theories, propose that audiences are passive recipients of media messages and highly susceptible to mass media influence.
+These theories suggest that media content directly and powerfully shapes audience attitudes, beliefs, and behaviors, with little active engagement or resistance from the audience.

 List of Passive Audience Theories: